 Above: Charlotte, who is also an accomplished artist, says that you have to look at each plant and decide what it wants to be.

-She will grow yew up to a good bushy size then transplant it into its final position before “waisting” it—that is, cutting into the plant to create an hourglass shape.
-To develop certain shapes, she will then manipulate branches holding them in place with string and bamboo sticks and essentially train them into the shape she wants them to grow.
+She will grow yew up to a good bushy size, then transplant it into its final position before “waisting” it—that is, cutting into the plant to create an hourglass shape.
+To develop certain shapes, she will then manipulate branches, holding them in place with string and bamboo sticks and essentially train them into the shape she wants them to grow.
 Yew is an incredibly tolerant and pliable plant.

-Above: She will grow yew up to a good bushy size then transplant it into its final position before “waisting” it—that is, cutting into the plant to create an hourglass shape.
-To develop certain shapes, she will then manipulate branches holding them in place with string and bamboo sticks and essentially train them into the shape she wants them to grow.
+Above: She will grow yew up to a good bushy size, then transplant it into its final position before “waisting” it—that is, cutting into the plant to create an hourglass shape.
+To develop certain shapes, she will then manipulate branches, holding them in place with string and bamboo sticks and essentially train them into the shape she wants them to grow.
 Yew is an incredibly tolerant and pliable plant.

 Charlotte has occasional help in trimming the hedges from Modern Mint’s Darren Lerigo and will use an electric hedge trimmer for the hedges but uses Japanese clips for topiary work.
 And, just as crucially, she has three Niwaki ladders to make the job safer and easier.

-The zingy lime color of euphorbia also makes a great foil for the deep green yew topiary shapes.
+The zingy lime color of euphorbia makes a great foil for the deep green yew topiary shapes.

-Above: The zingy lime color of euphorbia also makes a great foil for the deep green yew topiary shapes.
+Above: The zingy lime color of euphorbia makes a great foil for the deep green yew topiary shapes.

 A few years ago Charlotte and Donald began renting out a little cottage in the garden.
-The Potting Shed (which as its name suggests was once an outbuilding when the site was a kitchen garden) is a one-bedroom timber framed cottage for two enclosed with its own private garden, summer house, and nosy sheep from the pasture next door.
-It’s also the perfect base for visiting other gardens too – it’s a few miles from Sissinghurst Castle and close to many other gardens to visit including Great Dixter and Pashley Manor.
+The Potting Shed (which as its name suggests was once an outbuilding when the site was a kitchen garden) is a one-bedroom timber framed cottage for two, enclosed with its own private garden, summer house, and nosy sheep from the pasture next door.
+It’s also the perfect base for visiting other gardens too—it’s a few miles from Sissinghurst Castle and close to many other gardens to visit including Great Dixter and Pashley Manor.

 For more topiary ideas, see:

-(Visited 4,565 times, 2 visits today)
+(Visited 11,086 times, 1 visits today)

 You need to login or register to view and manage your bookmarks.